Research Champions

 How to get involved

 Please complete our expression of interest form to express your interest in becoming a champion.
 Suitable applicants will need to complete a Disclosure and Barring Service (DBS) check and a short occupational health questionnaire.
 If you wish to know more contact comms.crnthamesvalley@nihr.ac.uk.
-Please note: the programme is currently not recruiting new champions due to a re-organisation, expected to be complete by October 2024.
+Please note: the programme is currently not recruiting new champions due to a re-organisation.
 You are welcome to complete the expression of interest form and we will contact you then.

 "I want to ensure that things that matter most to people living with a spinal cord injury are researched and that when research is undertaken the message gets out so people can realise the benefits of it." - Christa Dyson, Research Champion